Blenheim, New Zealand: Geography

 Situated on the Wairau Plain, the town is mostly flat with only its southernmost fringe rising to the base of the Wither Hills.
 As the plain is surrounded by mountains on all but the eastern flank, which is open to Cook Strait, it is relatively well protected from the frequent southerly weather fronts occurring during winters.
 The area does however experience some high wind events during the course of the year, especially from the west where the wind is funnelled down the Wairau Valley directly at the town.
 Open and exposed areas in and around Blenheim are also hit quite hard by winds blowing inland from Cook Strait.

 Blenheim sits at the confluence of the Taylor and Ōpaoa rivers.
 It is in a tectonically active zone and experiences several (usually small) earthquakes each year.
 The boundary between the Pacific plate (on which Blenheim sits) and the Indo-Australian plate passes just north of Blenheim.
 It lies east of Renwick, and just south of Spring Creek.

 Climate

 The climate is generally very settled, largely due to the rain shadow effect of the mountain ranges to the west which shelter Blenheim from the heaviest of rains that hit the western part of the South Island.

-Summers are typically warm and dry while winters are normally cool and frosty with clear sunny days that follow.
-Snowfall is rare as it is sheltered from cold southerly weather by the mountain ranges to the south.
+Summers are typically warm, dry and sunny.
+Winter mornings are cool and frosty.
+Snowfall is rare as the town is sheltered from cold southerly weather by the mountain ranges to the south.
+Rainfall and humidity is highest in winter and early spring, between June and October.
+The town's average annual rainfall is a little more than 700mm, with 81.5 precipitation days.

 Thunderstorms are an uncommon occurrence due to the sheltered climate.
 There is a higher likelihood in summer, when afternoon heating can generate a buildup of clouds above the ranges.

-The highest recorded temperature is 37.8C, Recorded on 7 February 1973.
-The lowest is −8.8C.
+The highest recorded temperature is 37.8 °C, recorded on 7 February 1973.
+The lowest is −8.8 °C.